typesense/typesense-website/docs-site/content/0.20.0/guide/install-typesense.md

 # Install Typesense

-You can either self-host Typesense, run it on your local machine or use our managed [Typesense Cloud](https://cloud.typesense.org/) service.
+Here are a couple of available options to install and run Typesense.

-## Typesense Cloud
+## Option 1: Typesense Cloud

 The easiest way to run Typesense is using our managed Cloud service called [Typesense Cloud](https://cloud.typesense.org/).

+- Sign-in with Github
-Sign-in with Github, pick a configuration and you'll have a production-grade cluster in a few minutes.
+- Pick a configuration and click on Launch.
+You'll have a ready-to-use cluster in a few minutes.
+- Then click on "Generate API Key", which will give you the hostnames and API keys to use in your code.

-## Local Machine / Self-Hosting
+## Option 2: Local Machine / Self-Hosting

 You can also run Typesense on your local machine or self-host it.